monta-app/ocpp-emulator/README.md

 - Currently under development, the OCPP 2.0.1 version is not yet fully implemented, but we're working on it.

-### Prerequisites

-- This project uses our [OCPP Library](https://github.com/monta-app/library-ocpp), make sure to set that up correctly
-- Java 21 must be installed
-- That's it!

 ### How to run

 If you're using Intellij IDEA, you can just run one of the two configurations that are saved in the `.run` folder